sqroot-eu/sqroot.eu/_posts/2015/2015-09-05-office-prank-building-a-secondary-remote-to-a-wireless-doorbell.markdown

 - Compare the result against the original
 - Adjust timing offsets and delays of the replicated signal until it matches the original

-{% picture 2015/09/doorbell/replicating_signal1.png alt="Various attempts at replicating the signal" %}
+{% asset 2015/09/doorbell/replicating_signal1.png alt="Various attempts at replicating the signal" %}
-{% picture 2015/09/doorbell/replicating_signal2.png alt="Zoomed in view of replication attempts" %}
+{% asset 2015/09/doorbell/replicating_signal2.png alt="Zoomed in view of replication attempts" %}
-{% picture 2015/09/doorbell/signal_comparison.png alt="Comparison between the original signal and replication" %}
+{% asset 2015/09/doorbell/signal_comparison.png alt="Comparison between the original signal and replication" %}

 The signal for doorbell activation was